ahmadsyuaib/mobileAppThreatTest/README.md

 - Used Flask to host server
 - Used React Native's fetch api to send in request to local server
 - Background: Attacker can extract the apk, decompile it and modify the apk to create a modifed version.
-- Steps to recreate threat:
+- Steps to recreate the attack:
+  - (tbe)
 - Steps to run the server:
   - Run:
   ```bash